 So much so that it becomes a need, and you try to understand and put to use the best version of you, trying to reach your full potential.

 the psychological process aimed at maximizing the use of a person’s abilities and resources.
 This process may vary from one person to anotherCouture et al., 2007

 Goldstein defined self-actualization as a driving life force that will ultimately lead to maximizing one’s abilities and determine the path of one’s life.
 He defined it as one’s realization of his true abilities.

 Self-actualization is a driving life force that will ultimately lead to maximizing one’s abilities and determine the path of one’s lifeKurt Goldstein

 Carl Rogers acknowledged the contribution of the environment in the making of a personality.
 That a man strives to reach his full potential or self-actualization provided the environment to facilitate favorable conditions.

-Rogers believed that being self-actualized was the basic motive of a human being, that is to reach the pinnacle of humanity.
+Rogers believed that being self-actualized was the primary motive of a human being, that is, to reach the pinnacle of humanity.